Ronnie Ortiz-Magro: Personal life

 Ortiz-Magro was in an on-off relationship with his Jersey Shore co-star Sammi Giancola from 2009 to 2016.
 The couple split up in May 2016.

 On December 26, 2017, he announced that he and his girlfriend, Jen Harley, were expecting a baby girl.
 Their daughter, Ariana Sky Magro, was born in April 2018.
 In late April 2018, it was reported Ortiz-Magro and Harley had ended their relationship.
 In January 2019, he entered a month-long rehabilitation program for alcohol and depression.
 In June 2018 and May 2019, Harley, who has made a career as a realtor and also appeared on Jersey Shore when she was romantically involved with Ortiz-Magro, would be arrested following physical altercations she had with Ortiz-Magro when he visited her in Las Vegas.
 In February 2019, Ortiz-Magro and Harley had developed what Us Weekly characterized as an "on-off" relationship.
 However, it was later revealed that Ortiz-Magro had filed a police report alleging Harley had given him physical injuries after domestically assaulting him in January 2019, a few days after a reported altercation at a New Year's Eve Party.
 On October 4, 2019, Ortiz-Magro was arrested in Los Angeles and charged with felony domestic violence after a physical altercation with Harley.

 In November 2020, it was revealed that Ortiz-Magro had started a new relationship with Saffire Matos, whom he met in February.
 On April 22, 2021, Ortiz-Magro was arrested in Los Angeles, on new felony domestic violence charges.
 At the time of this arrest, Ortiz-Magro was on probation due to his October 2019 domestic violence incident.
 In June 2021, Ortiz-Magro and Matos became engaged.
-Around June of 2022, Ortiz-Magro called off his engagement with Saffire but continues to focus on his mental health and his daughter.
+Around June 2022, Ortiz-Magro called off his engagement with Saffire but continues to focus on his mental health and his daughter.

-According to an episode of Jersey Shore: Family Vacation, Ronnie has won full custody of his daughter and moved to Miami to start a sneaker business.
+In March 2023, Ortiz-Magro revealed during an episode of Jersey Shore: Family Vacation that he had been granted full custody of his daughter Ariana and relocated to Miami, Florida, to open a sneaker retail business, Sneaker Clinic.